Haabiy/EMRRunner/README.md

 ## Deployment Mode

-When specifying the deployment mode as `cluster`, ensure to include the necessary dependencies such as `job.py` or `main.py` along with your job configuration.
+When specifying the deployment mode as `cluster`, ensure to include the necessary dependencies such as `job.py` and `main.py` --`Testjob.py`--in our case--along with your job configuration.
 Additionally, include the following Spark configuration to specify the python path we would like to use:

 ```
 --conf spark.pyspark.python=/usr/bin/python3